Mark Kirk: Elections

 Kirk was elected in 2000 to succeed the retiring Porter.
 He won with 51% of the vote against Democrat Lauren Beth Gash, and was reelected by comfortable margins in 2002 and 2004.
-He defeated Democrat Dan Seals by a seven points in 2006, defeating him again by the same margin in a 2008 rematch.
+He defeated Democrat Dan Seals by seven points in 2006, defeating him again by the same margin in a 2008 rematch.

 Tenure

 During his time in the House, Kirk compiled a centrist voting record, tending to vote more liberally on social issues and more conservatively on foreign policy issues.

 Kirk was a member of the House Iran Working Group, the founder and co-chair of the House U.S.-China Working Group, the co-chair of the Congressional Caucus on Armenian Issues, the co-chair of the Albanian Issues Caucus in ex Yugoslavia, and chair of The Tuesday Group, a group of moderate Republicans in the U.S. House.
 During his House tenure, he was a member of the House Appropriations Committee.

 Kirk was responsible for an amendment in 2004 which requires the Congressional Budget Office to annually publish a comparison of projected spending on entitlements with actual spending for the previous year.
 He also fought against spending on the Alaska "bridge to nowhere" and pushed for reforms in the intelligence community.

 In 2005, Kirk stated that he was not opposed to the immigration process in the United States discriminating against young Arab males from "terrorist-producing states".
 He stated, "I think that when we look at the threat that's out there, young men between, say, the ages of 18 and 25 from a couple of countries, I believe a certain amount of intense scrutiny should be placed on them."

 In 2006, Kirk pushed for an expansion of O'Hare and worked with Rahm Emanuel on a package to clean up Lake Michigan.

 In June 2008, Kirk introduced H.R.
 6257 to reinstate the assault weapons ban of 1994.
-The bill was co-sponsored by fellow Republicans: Mike Castle, Mike Ferguson, Ileana Ros-Lehtinen, and Chris Shays.
+The bill was co-sponsored by fellow Republicans Mike Castle, Mike Ferguson, Ileana Ros-Lehtinen, and Chris Shays.
 Four years earlier, in February 2004, Kirk had been among 11 Republican and 129 Democratic co-sponsors of H.R.
 3831 to reauthorize the ban.
 Both bills died in committee.

 In 2009, Kirk voted for the American Clean Energy and Security Act.